robertmryan/download-manager/README.md

 ## How to Use

+First, you should add the `Download.h`, `Download.m`, `DownloadManager.h` and `DownloadManager.m` files to your project.
+As always, whenever adding files to your project, make sure the two `.m` files show up under "Compile Sources", in the "Build Phases" section of your target settings.

-First, declare a property for the download manager and, if you want to be informed of the progress of the downloads, conform to the `DownloadManagerDelegateProtocol`:
+Second, declare a property for the download manager and, if you want to be informed of the progress of the downloads, conform to the `DownloadManagerDelegateProtocol`:

     #import "DownloadManager.h"